curtmorgan3/handy_helper/README.md

 ## [Trello Board](https://trello.com/b/NZXmoSgM)

+All cards in 'To-Do' need to be claimed.
+If you're comfortable with a described task, feel free to set yourself as a member on the card and move it into 'In Progress'.
+Each card should have its own feature branch.

 ## Requirements
 Ensure you have the latest version of Node on your local machine.
 I recommend using Node Version Manager to install and manage multiple Node versions: [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md)